 A week later you try again and you’ve put on more weight.
 “Roll me in sugar substitute and call me a low-carb doughnut.
 Now it’s serious.”

-Before we dive in it’s important to remember that menopause makes losing weight difficult.
+Before we dive in it’s important to remember that menopause makes losing weight difficult and can often lead to weight gain.
 Not impossible, just difficult.

 You are up against, loss of muscle mass as well as possible insulin resistance, high cortisol levels and changing estrogen levels.

 If you would like to see and amazing list of The Best Lifestyle Changes For Weight Loss Shared By 80 Fitness And Nutrition Experts in which I have a segment talking about small incremental changes that you will find easy and stick with.

 1. Beware of sneaking in too many carbs

 Be aware of how many carbohydrates your eating.

 You may have started well, checking how many carbs there were in everything you ate.
 You easily knew when you were eating too many calories and corrected it.